 1972 Opening night of Jason Miller's drama, That Championship Season, about the reunion of a high school basketball team at which many long-buried truths are revealed.
 The cast features Charles Durning, Paul Sorvino, Richard A. Dysart, and Walter McGinn.
 It runs 700 performances and wins the Pulitzer Prize for Drama.

-1980 Charles Strouse provides music for the musical Charlie and Algernon which opens at the Helen Hayes Theatre.
-The show is based on the same source material as the 1968 film Charly, about a mentally disabled man who is temporarily transformed into a genius.
+1980 Charles Strouse provides music for Charlie and Algernon which opens at the Helen Hayes Theatre.
+The musical is based on the same source material as the 1968 film Charly, about a mentally disabled man who is temporarily transformed into a genius.
 It lasts only 17 performances before closing September 28.
 The composer suffers another blow later in the season when his Bring Back Birdie—a sequel to his successful Bye Bye Birdie—runs only 4 performances.

 2000 Writer-performer Pamela Gien takes on 28 roles spanning four generations of South Africans, from apartheid to freedom, in The Syringa Tree at Off-Broadway's Playhouse 91.
 The play wins the 2001 Obie Award for Best Play and earns Gien a 2001 Drama Desk Award in the category of Solo Performance.
 Gien is replaced by Kate Blumberg on August 1, 2001 as she exits to work on a film adaptation of the play.

 2008 Following an award-winning run at Los Angeles' El Portal Theatre, The Marvelous Wonderettes opens at Off-Broadway's Westside Theatre Upstairs.
 Written and directed by Roger Bean, the musical features classic songs of the fifties and sixties in a journey back to the 1958 Springfield High School prom.